-Ensuring we continue to support our partners to care for patients, consumers and pets in pharmacy. hospital, primary and aged care, veterinary services, retail and other settings.
+Ensuring we continue to support our partners to care for patients, consumers and pets in pharmacy, hospital, primary and aged care, veterinary services, retail and other settings.

-& Patients
+Consumers & Patients

-Caring for the consumers of our products and services by conducting our business in a socially communities we and sustain providing a product or every day.
+Caring for the consumers of our products and services by conducting our business in a socially responsible manner.

-In designing and developing our products, we take into account their real impact through the value chain: this means sourcina materials from ethical and responsible suppliers, reducing waste and finding practical packaging solutions that minimise our impact on the environment.
+In designing and developing our products, we take into account their real impact through the value chain; this means sourcing materials from ethical and responsible suppliers, reducing waste and finding practical packaging solutions that minimise our impact on the environment.

-Whether we are service, we do so with our consumers top of mind.
-Trust is built through the decisions and choices we make
+Whether we are providing a product or service, we do so with our consumers top of mind.
+Trust is built through the decisions and choices we make every day.